 draft copies of your work, edit your work online and print only the

-- Print just once: Be patient when sending print jobs to STC printers; don't resend the same job multiple times if your output is delayed.
-Report the problem to the Technology Center Consultant.
-At IUB, if a consultant is not on site, call 812-855-3802 for assistance; at IUPUI, call 317-274-0779.
+- Print just once: Be patient when sending print jobs; don't resend the same job multiple times if your output is delayed.
+Report problems to the consultant.

 Important: Do not reuse paper in any STC printer.
 Reusing paper that has previously been heated in a laser printer can cause jamming or irreparable harm to printers, even those designed for two-sided (duplex) printing.
 Use the recycle bins in the centers to dispose of any unwanted output.